vision72/-100DaysofMLCode/1.priya_mane/LOG.md

 # Day 11 : 19 January 2019

-Progress : Learnt Minimum spanning tree , Prim's Algorithm and Kruskal's Algorithm.
+Progress : Learnt Minimum spanning tree , Prim's Algorithm and Kruskal's Algorithm -with this completed week 3 for algorithms course.

 Takeaway : Both algorithms were difficult to prove and understand, execution is still unclear .

+# Day 12 : 20 January 2019

+Progress :

+Takeaway :